infosupport/rust-workshop/cli/step-by-step-5.md

    }
    ```
    This first part performs the actual HTTP call.
-   It takes the hostname where the API is running, builds the complete URL from it, performs an HTTP `GET` request against that URL with an additional `X-Api-Key` header.
+   It takes the hostname where the API is running, builds the complete URL from it, and performs an HTTP `GET` request against that URL with an additional `X-Api-Key` header.

    Now that the HTTP call is out and answered, we must do something with the response.
    Replace the `// Placeholder` with the following piece of code: